 Further appeals may only be made with permission.
-The Commercial Court may grant permission to appeal to the Court of Appeal, and if it refuses permission, then in very rare instances the Court of Appeal may permit the appeal to proceed.
+The Commercial Court may grant permission to appeal to the Court of Appeal, but the Court of Appeal may not grant permission itself to hear an appeal if the Commercial Court refuses.
 A further appeal is possible to the Supreme Court, again only with permission.
 This is rarely granted.
-Indeed, we are only aware of one case in which the Supreme Court addressed an issue under the Act dealing with an arbitration seated in the jurisdiction: Jivraj v Hashwani [2011] UKSC 40.
+Indeed, we are only aware of two cases in which the Supreme Court addressed an issue under the Act dealing with an arbitration seated in the jurisdiction: Jivraj v Hashwani [2011] UKSC 40 and NYK Bulkship (Atlantic) NV v Cargill International SA [2016] UKSC 20.